yiwei19/robotvision-onboarding_ivywei/README.md

  - What inputs are most/least useful, and why?
  - Take a step back and forget about neural networks and ML.
 What would your answer be without these?
 (These tend to be the best solutions.)

 Please note that it's really obvious when you are consulting an outside source.
-I care about your own thought process, not you repeating back information I could also search for.s
+I care about your own thought process, not you repeating back information I could also search for.

 ## Deliverable